sergiosolorzano/CNN-bayesian-share-price-prediction/README.md

 This is only an initial choice in the search space.

 ## RESULTS
-The model predicts at low accuracy.
-Literature indicates a LetNet design is not optimal to fit the data.
+The model predicts at low accuracy and fails to converge to near zero loss when backpropagating.
+Literature indicates a LetNet design is not optimal to fit the time series data as the model fails to capture temporal dependencies in time series data.
 Provided this results and the cost to run bayesian optimization it is not worth running further scenarios but explore alternatives.

 Bayesian optimization results helped to manually explore higher accuracy hyper-parameter and model parameters.